GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Gaussian noise attack and model interpretability

-We first discuss how these two approaches determine the posterior class probabilities.
-For the discriminative classifier, the posterior probabilities are computed from the logit outputs of the classifier using the softmax function $p(k|x) = \frac{\exp(z(f(x))_k)}{\sum_{j=1}^K \exp(z(f(x))_j)}$.
-For the generative classifier, the posterior probabilities are computed in two steps: in the first, we train the base detectors, which is the process of solving the inference problem of determining the joint probability $p(x,k)$, and in the second, we use Bayes rule to compute the posterior probability $p(k|x) = \frac{p(x,k)}{p(x)} = \frac{\exp(z(h_k(x)))}{\sum_{j=1}^K \exp(z(h_j(x)))}$.
+For the discriminative classifier, the posterior probabilities are computed from the logit outputs of the classifier using the softmax function $p(k|x) = \frac{\exp(z_f(x)_k)}{\sum_{j=1}^K \exp(z_f(x)_j)}$.
+For the generative classifier, the posterior probabilities are computed in two steps: in the first, we train the base detectors, which is the process of solving the inference problem of determining the joint probability $p(x,k)$, and in the second, we use Bayes rule to compute the posterior probability $p(k|x) = \frac{p(x,k)}{p(x)} = \frac{\exp(z_{d_k}(x))}{\sum_{j=1}^K \exp(z_{d_j}(x))}$.
 Coincidentally, the formulas for computing the posterior probabilities take the same form.
-But in our approach, the exponential of the logit output of a detector (i.e., $\exp(z(h_k(x)))$) has a clear probabilistic interpretation: it's the \textit{unnormalized joint probability} of the input and the corresponding class category.
+But in our approach, the exponential of the logit output of a detector (i.e., $\exp(z_{d_k}(x))$) has a clear probabilistic interpretation: it's the \textit{unnormalized joint probability} of the input and the corresponding class category.
 We use Gaussian noise attack to demonstrate that this probabilistic interpretation is consistent with visual perception.

 We start from a Gaussian noise image, and gradually perturb it to cause higher and higher logit outputs.
 This is implemented by targeted PGD attack against logit outputs of these two classification models.
 The resulting images in Figure~\ref{fig:noiseattack} show that, in our model, the logit output increase direction, i.e. the join probability increase direction, indicates the class semantic changing direction; while for the discriminative robust model, the perturbed image computed by increasing logit outputs are not as clearly interpretable.
-In particular, the perturbed images that cause high logit outputs of the robust classifiers are not recognizable.
+In particular, the perturbed images that cause high logit outputs of the softmax robust classifiers are not recognizable.

 In summary, as a generative classification approach that explicitly models class conditional distributions, our system offers a probabilistic view of the decision making process of the classification problem; adversarial attacks that rely on imperceptible or uninterpretable noises are not effective against such a system.